How many layers of hell are there in the Bible?

 The theological debate surrounding the structure of hell often includes perspectives from various Christian denominations.
 Some traditions embrace a literal interpretation of hell as a place of eternal torment, while others view it metaphorically, emphasizing separation from God rather than physical punishment.
 Moreover, interpretations about the layers of hell can vary significantly within these theological frameworks.

 For instance, certain evangelical and fundamentalist denominations maintain a belief in a strictly defined hell with varying levels of punishment, often citing parables like that of the talents (Matthew 25:14-30) to argue that punishment in the afterlife corresponds to one’s deeds on earth.
-In contrast, more liberal theologians may argue for a more symbolic understanding, focusing on the relational aspect of separation from God and emphasizing redemption and love over eternal damnation.

 The Role of Tradition and Cultural Influence